-- 1) to expose the student to various experimental approaches to laboratory research problems dealing with different aspects of biomedical research, - 2) to help the student select a dissertation research advisor, and
+1) to expose the student to various experimental approaches to laboratory research problems dealing with different aspects of biomedical research,

+2) to help the student select a dissertation research advisor, and

 3) to assist the faculty in evaluating the student's strengths and areas needing further attention.
-The student arranges his or her research rotations in consultation with the Program Directors based on the student's own interests and the willingness of a faculty member to serve as rotation mentor.
+The student arranges his or her research rotations in consultation with the Program Directors on the basis of the student's own interests and the willingness of a faculty member to serve as a rotation mentor.
 The student is expected to spend all available working hours when not attending classes engaged in research-related activities during each of these rotations.